tdrayson/raycast-password-link/README.md

 ## Custom Domains

 If you have a whitelabel password.link domain, simply enter it in the Base URL preference field.
-The extension will use your custom domain for all API calls and generated URLs.
+The extension will use your custom domain for all generated URLs.

-## Development

-This extension is built with:

-- TypeScript for type safety
-- React for the UI components
-- Raycast API for native integration
-- SJCL for client-side encryption
-- DRY coding principles and early returns
-- Comprehensive error handling

 ## Contributing